modelica/ModelicaStandardLibrary/ModelicaServices-Variants/readme.txt

 You need to select one of these implementations or provide your own one.
 The selected ModelicaServices library should be included in the library search path of your tool.

+Note, all the implementations contain the tool specific annotation:

+   __Dymola_Protection(hideFromBrowser=true)

+in order to not show package ModelicaServices in the package browser of Dymola (since this package should not be utilized by a user).
+The package becomes visible, if option

+   Edit / Options / Show protected classes in package browser

+is enabled in Dymola.